Best Ranger Beads for Pace Counting

 Unless you’ve seen these, you haven’t seen ranger beads this versatile before.
 With the ‘hook and loop’ patch on the back, you can put these anywhere you could slap a Velcro patch.
 The beads stay put well and are easy to move back and forth due to their wider shape.

-TNC Ranger Beads are a solid pickup for your survival kit and will be the talk of your survival community.
+Tactical Notebook Covers Ranger Beads is a solid pickup for your survival kit and will be the talk of your survival community.

 The Beads We Compared